PlanterApp/planter_blog/content/posts/transform-your-garden-with-cover-crops/index.md

 #### Grasses

 Grass cover crops, like rye and oats, are great for adding organic matter to the soil.
 They have deep root systems that help break up compacted soil, improve drainage, and prevent erosion.
 Grasses also act as green manure, enriching the soil with essential nutrients as they decompose.
-As with all cover crops it's important to use annual and not perennials.
+As with all cover crops it's important to use annuals and not perennials.
 Otherwise, you will turn your entire garden into a yard. :)

 #### Brassicas

 Brassica cover crops, such as mustard and radish, are known for their bio-fumigation properties.
 When these plants are terminated and left to break down into the soil, they release natural compounds that suppress soil-borne pests and diseases.
-Brassicas also help improve soil structure by penetrating deep into the ground with their taproots.
+Brassicas also help improve soil structure by penetrating deep into the soil with their taproots.

 ## Planting and Growing Cover Crops in Your Vegetable Garden